 Based on these observations, a natural question arises: \emph{ Is it possible to associate the two spaces within a single representation learning framework, allowing the model to perceive in raw pixels and generate in latent visual tokens? }

 To this end, we propose a general representation learning framework that bridges pixel and token spaces via an Alternating Denoising Diffusion Process (ADDP).
 Specifically, at each step in the alternating denoising process, we first decode pixels from previous VQ tokens, and then generate new VQ tokens from these decoded pixels.
-For the corresponding diffusion process, we first map the original images into VQ-token space with a pre-trained VQ encoder~\cite{chang2022maskgit}, then gradually mask out some VQ tokens.
+For the corresponding diffusion process, we first map the original images into VQ-token space with a pre-trained VQ encoder~\citep{chang2022maskgit}, then gradually mask out some VQ tokens.
 An off-the-shelf VQ decoder is employed for the token-to-pixel decoding, while a learnable encoder-decoder network is introduced for the pixel-to-token generation.
 The training objective is given by the evidence lower bound (ELBO) of the alternating denoising diffusion process.
 When applied to image generation, we follow the proposed alternating denoising process to generate images.
 When applied to image recognition, the learned encoder, which takes raw pixels as inputs, would be fine-tuned on corresponding datasets.

-We demonstrate the superior performance of our method on image generation and recognition tasks, including unconditional generation on ImageNet $256\times 256$~\cite{deng2009imagenet}, ImageNet-1k classification, COCO~\cite{lin2014microsoft} detection and ADE20k~\cite{zhou2019semantic} segmentation.
-For unconditional generation, our model is able to generate high-fidelity images, achieving better performance than previous state-of-the-art method~\cite{li2022mage}.
-For recognition tasks, our model is competitive with current leading methods specifically designed for recognition tasks~\cite{he2022masked,bao2022beit}.
-It is noteworthy that ADDP is the first approach to develop general representations that are applicable to both generation and dense recognition tasks.
+Extensive experiments demonstrate the superior performance of \name~on image generation and recognition tasks, including unconditional generation on ImageNet $256\times 256$~\citep{deng2009imagenet}, ImageNet-1k classification, COCO~\citep{lin2014microsoft} detection and ADE20k~\citep{zhou2019semantic} segmentation.
+For unconditional generation, \name~is able to generate high-fidelity images, achieving better performance than previous SoTAs~\citep{li2022mage}.
+For recognition tasks, \name~is competitive with current leading methods tailored for recognition tasks~\citep{he2022masked,bao2022beit}.
+Specifically, to the best of our knowledge, \name~is the \textit{first} approach to develop general representations that are applicable to both generation and dense recognition tasks.